 The processional street, which was 250 meters long, is also decorated with enameled tiles and animal figures, which portrayed Babylonian gods.
 Most of the tiles and reliefs are original.
 The gate at the end of the processional street, however, is a reconstruction.
 It gave entrance to the temple of the Babylonian god Marduk, the patron deity of the city of Babylon.

 The fourth wing of the Pergamon Museum will house monumental Egyptian architecture, including the Kalabsha Gate and the courtyard of the Sahu-Rê temple.

-The Gate of Kalabsha is an ancient gate from the Temple of Kalabsha, the largest free-standing temple in Egyptian Nubia.
+The Gate of Kalabsha is an ancient gate from the Temple of Kalabsha, the largest freestanding temple in Egyptian Nubia.
 It was built around 30BC, during the reign of the Roman Emperor Augustus.
-In the 1960s the construction of the Aswan Dam treatened to flood the temple, but with help of the German government it was cut into pieces and relocated.
-In gratitude the Egyptian government donated the old gate to Germany.
-In gratitude the Egyptian government donated the old gate to Germany.
+In the 1960s the construction of the Aswan Dam threatened to flood the temple, but with help of the German government it was cut into pieces and relocated.
+Out of gratitude, the Egyptian government donated the old gate to Germany.

 The large columns from the courtyard of King Sahu-Rê’s temple, built around 2400 BC, will also be housed in the new wing of the Pergamon Museum.

 Besides these large-scale monuments, there are many more objects on display in the museum, including mosaics, reliefs and statues from the antiquity.
 The main collection of Roman and Greek antiquities however is based in the Altes Museum, while the main collection of Egyptian antiquities can be seen in the Neues Museum.